stacks-network/docs/docs/contribute/docs.md

 [**Simply click here and enter the text of the article you wish to add.**](https://github.com/stacks-network/docs/issues/new?assignees=&labels=documentation&template=add-documentation.md&title=%5BAdd+docs%5D)

 This will open up an issue on github using our template.

 ## Advanced way

 For more advanced changes you can follow the next steps.

 You can also test the site locally using this method.

 ### Steps

-1. Fork the [docs reposiroty](https://github.com/stacks-network/docs) by clicking on the *Fork* button in the upper right of the screen.
+1. Fork the [docs repository](https://github.com/stacks-network/docs) by clicking on the _Fork_ button in the upper right of the screen.
 2. Clone your fork to your local machine with this command `git clone git@github.com:<YOUR_USERNAME>/docs.git stacks_docs`
 3. Enter your project folder `cd stacks_docs`
 4. Create a branch `git checkout -b feat/my-feature-branch`.
 5. You can optionally preview your changes in real time with:
    - `npm install` (to install dependencies).
    - `npx docusaurus start` to start a local copy of the site.
-A web browser will open at http://localhost:3000, so you can see a preview of yourhanges in real time.
+A web browser will open at http://localhost:3000, so you can see a preview of your changes in real time.
 6. Make the changes you wish and then commit them with this kind of message: `git commit -am "feat: some new feature or content"`.
 7. Push to to GitHub with `git push --set-upstream origin feature/my-feature-branch`.
 8. Visit GitHub and make your pull request.

-## Aditional information
+## Additional information

 ### Running and building the site locally (optional)

 You can start the page locally with the following command.
 This is enough to preview your changes.

 ```bash
 npx docusaurus start
 ```